-A/C (Comfort Air Conditioning):

-Press to turn the air conditioning system on or off.
-If the climate control system is turned off or the outside temperature falls below freezing, the air conditioner will not run.
+A/C (Air Conditioning) (For Non-Stop/Start Vehicles): Press to turn the air conditioning on or off.
+If the fan is turned off, the air conditioner will not run and the indicator light may turn off.

-Pressing this button cancels automatic air conditioning and turns off the air conditioner.
-Press AUTO to return to automatic operation and the air conditioner runs automatically as needed.
-When the indicator light is on, the air conditioner runs automatically to cool the air inside the vehicle or to dry the air needed to defog the windshield faster.
+Press AUTO to return to automatic operation and the air conditioner runs as needed.
+When the indicator light is on, the air conditioner runs automatically to cool the air inside the vehicle or to dry the air as needed to defog the windshield faster.